VQ Probe v2.5 User Guide

 - Number of frames

-Pass the config file with the –use-config option to set up your project.
+Pass a config file with the –use-config option to set up your project.

 - VQ Probe will use only the first temporal layer of a VVC stream with multiple layers